jaysonwujq/R/README.md

 # R
-Some data from R scripts
+R code about the analysis of methylation data